neondatabase/website/content/docs/guides/logical-replication-basics.md

 ```

 <Admonition type="note">
-Logical replication increases the amount of data written to the Write-Ahead Log (WAL) for write transactions.
+Logical replication increases the amount of data written to the Write-Ahead Log (WAL).
 This is because detailed row-level changes and additional metadata are required to support the replication process.
 This detailed logging ensures that each change can be accurately replicated to the subscriber.
 Typically, you can expect a 10% to 30% increase in the amount of data written to the WAL, depending on the extent of write activity.
 </Admonition>

-Next, you'll want to check your `max_wal_senders` and `max_replication_slots` configuration parameter settings to make sure you have enough WAL senders and replication slots.
+Next, you'll want to check your `max_wal_senders` and `max_replication_slots` configuration parameter settings.

 The `max_wal_senders` parameter defines the maximum number of concurrent WAL sender processes which are responsible for streaming WAL data to subscribers.
 In most cases, you should have one WAL sender process for each subscriber or replication slot to ensure efficient and consistent data replication.
 In Neon's default configuration, this parameter is preset to 10.